creating climate change parks

 Working with partners we developed an e-resource for a typical Scottish park.
 This includes images showing the park ‘before’ and ‘after’ it is managed to deliver climate change action.
 It identifies how the various elements of the park (e.g. grassed areas, play spaces, sports pitches, paths, parking areas and flower beds) are currently managed; looks at the likely impact of climate change and then develops a series of potential climate change actions with detailed guidance notes.

 The ‘climate change park’ resource is available here

 ‘Pioneer’ climate change parks

-The next stage of the programme is to work with local partners to use this resource to support the development of three ‘pioneer’ climate change parks.
+We are now working with local partners to use the park resource to support the development of ‘pioneer’ climate change parks.
 These ‘pioneers’ will provide national exemplars to inspire and inform practice in other parts of Scotland (the UK and Europe).

 Find out how greenspace scotland can work with you to create a climate ready park in your area here

 Learn more about the two park projects (Hazlehead Park and Dunfermline Public Park) we have already worked on here

 The Scottish Government’s Climate Ready Communities pilot also supported work with a group of young people at Whitburn Academy.
 This group developed an initial Climate Change Park vision for their local park.
 The concepts developed in this vision are now being investigated by West Lothian Council.
 More information here